rizblie/kubectl-101/README.md

 kubectl delete -f nginx.yaml
 ```

-## ReplicaSets and Deployments
+## ReplicaSets

 When running services at scale, it is often necessary to run multiple copies of a pod to enable horizontal scaling.
 Further, mechanisms are needed
-to ensure that the number of pods can be adjusted as needed, and to support the deployment of new versions.
+to ensure that the number of pods can be adjusted as needed.

 ### Creating a ReplicaSet